-Below are the instructions to set up your Windows computer (host machine) to be able to download the code from the GitHub repository, view and edit the code, compile the code to be usable by the hardware, and upload the code to the hardware’s flash memory.
+This section shows you how to set up your Windows computer (host machine) to be able to download the code from the GitHub repository, view and edit the code, compile it to be usable by the hardware, and upload it to the hardware’s flash memory.
 These installation steps are sufficient for the Getting Started tutorial, which uses Espressif’s AWS account and services for the RainMaker platform.

 The Core2 for AWS IoT EduKit communicates with the host machine through a Silicon Labs CP210x USB to UART bridge.
-The on-board CP2104 is an USB-to-UART bridge to facilitate host communication with the ESP32-D0WD microcontroller.
-The microcontroller communicates bi-directionally over UART0, which the CP210x translates through a virtual communications port on the host machine it establishes over USB-C. To enable the mounting of the virtual serial port and communications across it, you will need to download and install the corresponding driver.
+The on-board CP2104 is an USB-to-UART bridge that facilitates host communication with the ESP32-D0WD microcontroller.
+The microcontroller communicates bi-directionally over UART0, which the CP210x translates through a virtual communications port on the host machine it establishes over USB-C. To be able to mount the virtual serial port and communicate across it, you must download and install the corresponding driver.

 You must extract the contents of the folder, the driver will not install if the executable is run from within the archive.

-Visual Studio Code (VS Code) is an open source integrated development environment (IDE) which allows you to view, edit, manage code and more.
+Visual Studio Code (VS Code) is an open source integrated development environment (IDE) which allows you to view, edit, and manage code and more.
 Download the latest Visual Studio Code for your operating system.
-For troubleshooting issues with Visual Studio Code installation or usage, please refer to their documentation.
+To troubleshoot issues with Visual Studio Code installation or usage, please refer to their documentation.

 PlatformIO (PIO) provides a professional embedded development platform which simplifies embedded software development.
 The Visual Studio Code extension provides the functionality of the Platform IO command line interface (CLI) in a graphical interface.
 You can download the extension and read more about PlatformIO here.

-You need to restart VS Code after PlatformIO extension installation finishes.
+You must restart VS Code after the PlatformIO extension installation finishes.

 All of the projects and files exist in a GitHub repository, where you can also view the revision history of each file in the repository (repo).
-To clone the code you’ll need for the tutorials, you’ll be using the PIO interface by:
+To clone the code for the tutorials, you’ll use the PIO interface:

 https://github.com/m5stack/Core2-for-AWS-IoT-EduKit.gitinto the text field and then select the location you want to save the project in.